 (+ 275 +/- 21 ns), and according to the clock readings – with (+ 273 +/- 7 ns)

 The final reported conclusion of the experiment (and approved by the journal “Science”), is :

 “These results provide an unambiguous empirical resolution of the famous clock “paradox” with macroscopic clocks.”
 (Hafele & Keating, 1972 b).

 However, some of the questions that readers of this article may ask are:

-First, the reference clocks (in relation to which the experimenters measure the differences with the “flying clocks”), are located in the US Naval Observatory – but it is far from the equatorial plane (as shown in the formulas presented).
+First, the reference clocks (in relation to which the experimenters measure the differences with the “flying clocks”), are located in the US Naval Observatory – but it is far from the North or the South Pole (as shown in the formulas presented).
 The latitude of the US Naval Observatory is: 38° 55′ 16.5403″.

 Secondly, as already mentioned, in the results of the special theory of relativity there is no assertion that the time will run slower or faster, depending on the direction of the motion of the inertial system!

 Thirdly, according to the special theory of relativity, time runs slower (time slows down) at a higher speed of movement.
 Consequently (if the special theory of relativity is true), the clock of an observer located on the equator will run permanently slower in regard to the clock of an “inertial” observer located on the North or South Pole (the intersection of the axis of rotation of the Earth with the Earth’s surface), because the linear velocity of the surface at the equator is approximately RΩ = 0.46 km ⁄s (1,656km/h), and the speed of the Earth’s surface on the poles is zero.
 In other words, an atomic clock in Sweden will be constantly faster than an identical atomic clock located near to the Amazon River in Brazil… and that experiment would not have been needed!

 So, if the special theory of relativity is true, why do not we adjust the clocks according to the latitude?
 The answer may be only one: